 Understanding How Kids Get Tobacco Products

 In the mid-1990's, the most common way kids obtained tobacco products was by buying them in a retail store.
 During that time, four out of 10 retailers failed to turn away underage purchasers.
 Since then, retailers have worked hard to limit underage access by implementing rigorous age verification programs like We Card.
-In fact, more than 90 percent of stores are upholding minimum age laws7.
+In fact, 90 percent of stores are upholding minimum age laws7.

-More work, however, remains.
+More work, remains.
 Government data shows social sources - like friends and siblings – continue to be the most frequent way kids get tobacco products8.
 That's why we require retailers participating in our companies’ trade programs to place signs reminding adults to not buy tobacco products for kids.